 Two Valley Homestead Instructors introduce the course and supervise the activity with assistance of your group leaders

 This course is located in shaded bush 50 metres behind the accommodation units.
 Groups work their way through a circuit of obstacles to gain familiarity with the course and then time their circuits.
-The area is grassed, irrigated and mown and drinking fountains provide fresh water.
+The area is grassed, and drinking fountains provide fresh water.

 This activity is conducted by the group’s leaders after being briefed by Valley Homestead staff.